intelligent-soft-robots/vicon_transformer/doc/overview.rst

     vicon_print_data <host or file>

-See ``--help`` for all options.

 .. important::

    ``vicon_print_data`` prints the poses as reported by the Vicon system, i.e. it does not transform with respect to some origin subject!

 vicon_print_data_py
 -------------------

 Python-version of ``vicon_print_data`` (see above).
-It doesn't support playback of recorded files, apart from that it is mostly equivalent to the C++-version and mainly serves as an example on how to use the Python bindings.
+It doesn't support playback of recorded files, apart from that it is mostly equivalent to the C++-version and mainly serves as an :ref:`example <example_receiver_python>` on how to use the Python bindings.

 .. _o80: https://github.com/intelligent-soft-robots/o80